-Lorma Grade School is a Christian Educational Institution that provides variety of learning experiences which will enable the pupils to learn, develop and live as Christian individuals and members of society.
+Lorma Grade School is a Christian Educational Institution that provides a variety of learning experiences that will enable the pupils to learn, develop and live as Christian individuals and members of society.

 Thus, the young Lormanian is guided to:

-A. achieve his/her best academically, live Christian values in school, at home and in the community.
+A. achieve his/her best academically, and live Christian values in school, at home and in the community.

 B. Become self-disciplined, self-reliant and able to make responsible choices;